| Staying Aliveby Ken Montague

 from being the most northerly railway town in western Ontario.
 It

+seemed too good to be true and, unfortunately, it was.
 The Grand Trunk arrived in 1856 and the initial boom promptly collapsed,

 taking with it those new firms which were undercapitalized.
 It also